DJ1975-SE/plantmaster2000/README.md

 # plantmaster2000
 ESPHome / MQTT / Grafana / MariaDB based environment for documenting plants.
 If you have 3 of them, for example.

-Idea is that this setup should be controllable / integrateable with Homeassistant as well, which might be a better idea than this standalone setup.
+Idea is that this setup should be controllable / integrateable with Homeassistant as well, which might suite some deployments better than the standalone approach.

 ## Principle
 * ESP32-CAM(s) running ESPHome code, taking pictures.